On homogeneous 3-dimensional spacetimes: focus on plane waves: What's new in the non-Riemannian case.

 \subsection{The Lorentzian case}

-One may observe that many ideas in the Riemannian case can be generalized immediately to the case of homogeneous Lorentzian three-manifolds, except, a priory, two of them: \begin{enumerate} \item The one concerning the fact that $I$ cannot be two dimensional.
-Here one observes that $\SO(1,2)$ contains two-dimensional subgroups (the affine group of $\R$ which is unique, up to conjugacy, inside $\SO(1,2)$).
-But, still, one manages to show that it cannot represent the full isotropy group of a point in a Lorentzian manifold. \item The fact that non-zero nilpotent endomorphisms cannot be the infinitesimal isometry of a Riemannian inner product, which is possible in the Lorentzian setting.
+One may observe that many ideas in the Riemannian case can be generalized immediately to the case of homogeneous Lorentzian three-manifolds except, a priori, two of them: \begin{enumerate} \item The one concerning the fact that $I$ cannot be two-dimensional.
+Here, one observes that $\SO(1,2)$ contains two-dimensional subgroups (the affine group of $\R$ which is unique, up to conjugacy, inside $\SO(1,2)$).
+However, one still manages to show that it cannot represent the full isotropy group of a point in a Lorentzian $3$-manifold. \item The fact that non-zero nilpotent endomorphisms cannot be the infinitesimal isometry of a Riemannian inner product, which is possible in the Lorentzian setting.
 This is the main difference which leads to new examples.
 We will investigate all of this in what follows.

 \end{enumerate} Let us first give some general considerations.
-Suppose that $(M, g)$ is a locally homogeneous Lorentz three-manifold, meaning that any $p, q \in M$ have neighbourhoods $U$ and $V$ such that there exists $f: U \to V$ isometric with $f(p) = q$.
-In particular such $M$ is analytic and it is known that if it is simply connected, then any locally defined Killing field extends (uniquely) globally \cite{Nom}.
-In this case, let $\g$ be this Lie algebra of (all) Killing fields and $G$ its associated simply connected group.
+Suppose that $(M, g)$ is a locally homogeneous Lorentz three-manifold, meaning that any $p, q \in M$ have neighborhoods $U$ and $V$ such that there exists $f: U \to V$ isometric with $f(p) = q$.
+In particular, such $(M,g)$ is analytic and it is known that if it is simply connected, then any locally defined Killing field extends (uniquely) globally \cite{Nom}.
+In this case, let $\g$ be the Lie algebra of (all) Killing fields and $G$ its associated simply connected group.
 Choose a base point $p_0$ and let $\i$ be its (full) isotropy subalgebra, i.e. those Killing fields vanishing at $p_0$.
-We have the following: \begin{proposition} The isotropy subalgebra $\i$ cannot have dimension two. \end{proposition}
+We have the following \begin{proposition} The isotropy subalgebra $\i$ cannot have dimension two. \end{proposition}